-The show follows Siegler and Rider as they travel to Carbon County, Wyoming — where they are called to investigate the unsolved cases of two murders.
+In a very interesting episode in one of the seasons, the show follows Siegler and Rider as they travel to Carbon County, Wyoming — where they are called to investigate the unsolved cases of two murders.
 Thora and Debra had been murdered within a gap of 13 years.
 But both the deaths were connected by some strange, mysterious coincidences.
 Further investigation reveals yet another shocking truth.
 There was a third murder, committed in a similar manner like that of Thora’s.
 The team now digs further and tries to find out if these three incidents were due to an accidental drug overdose, suicide, or murder.

 Cold Justice has generally gained positive reviews from critics and wide acceptance from its viewers.
 Some of the elements that make this show so interesting are the suspects and the extent to which they lie to evade the truth, the horrible brutality of the crimes, and the twists in the legal system.
 Each of these aspects provides enough drama for the viewer to keep watching in order to know how the case will finally unravel.